 Enhancement of Municipal Solid Waste Management towards a model city in ASEAN

 The ASEAN Municipal Solid Waste Management Enhancement project aims to improve environmental quality in small and medium-sized cities in the ASEAN region by optimising waste disposal and recycling.
-Funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by GIZ which is partnering with the ASEAN Secretariat and the ASEAN Working Group on Environmentally Sustainable Cities (AWGESC), the project runs from July 2022 to June 2025.
+Funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by GIZ, which is partnering with the ASEAN Secretariat and the ASEAN Working Group on Environmentally Sustainable Cities (AWGESC), the project runs from July 2022 to June 2025.

 Alvaro Zurita